Cost of Attendance

 Over 10 years ago, Princeton eliminated student loans from financial aid awards, replacing them with grants.
 Since then, no Princeton student has been required to borrow as part of a basic aid package.
-Eighty-three percent of recent Princeton seniors graduated debt free.
+Eighty-four percent of recent Princeton seniors graduated debt free.

 Does the "no loan" policy mean I would not be allowed to borrow if I wanted to take a student loan?

 Loans are available, and some students request an optional education loan to replace a shortfall in the expected student earnings (term-time job or summer employment) or cover expenses not included in the standard student budget.
 Learn more about financing options.

 For students who borrow, what is the average debt at graduation?

 For students who choose to borrow, the average total indebtedness is about $8,500.

 If I qualify for aid, how much assistance will I receive?

 At Princeton, we are committed to meeting 100 percent of the calculated need of each aid applicant based on an individual evaluation by a financial aid counselor.
 We make this determination using the information you provide on your financial aid application.
 Learn more about aid awards in the Undergraduate Financial Aid Information and Application Instructions.
 You can also use the Princeton Financial Aid Estimator to see how much aid might be offered based on your particular situation.